 - Hands-on engineering and science work, including lab projects and field trips

-- An orientation to the many resources and programs offered at Stanford, such as the Center for Teaching and Learning (CTL) and Accelerated Calculus for Engineers (ACE)
+- An orientation to the many resources and programs offered at Stanford, such as the Center for Teaching and Learning (CTL) and various Engineering Diversity Programs such as Accelerated Calculus for Engineers (ACE)

-- SSEA has both a morning and an afternoon session.
-The morning sessions cover a different engineering or science topic each day.
-The afternoon sessions consist of math, computer science, and a learning strategy class covering a wide range of subjects.
-Laboratory projects are included.
+- There will be morning and afternoon sessions.
+The morning sessions will cover different engineering or science topics every day.
+The afternoon sessions will consist of math, computer science, and a learning strategy class covering a wide range of subjects.
+There will be laboratory projects.

 - Attendance in class is mandatory, approximately 7 hours each day.

 - Here is a sample class schedule

 - Team learning is taught and encouraged, and groups may work together to complete the daily assignments.